 Who?
-Our criteria for scholarships includes strong academic achievement, potential for leadership and success, and financial need.
+Our criteria for scholarships includes strong academic achievement, evidence of leadership, personal/family circumstances, and financial need.
 In addition, at least 50% of our recipients are girls.

 How?
 The Samburu Youth Education Fund works in partnership with leaders in the community to identify promising young people who show potential for leadership and social change.
 Over time we hope to help create a critical mass of educated individuals with the skills and knowledge to make a difference in their community.